dondenoncourt/batter_up/README.md

 ## Welcome to Batter Up

 This is a sample Rails application that demonstrates how to create and populate an Sqlite database from CSV files.
+It was built with Ruby 2.0 and Rails 4.1.

 ## Getting Started